AliCW/LCFC-Python-Application-Leicester-City-/README.md

   The update mechanism renames it's current related scripts (.old) then uses headless firefox & geckodriver to go to the embedded update link, copy the page source & parsing with BeautifulSoup then copying this into a new file.
 The process also performs the same function with version file scripts.

 User is presented with the main query listing functions & required input.
+Data is held on external script files (current_fixture_list.py, current_player_stats.py, current_results.py)

 There is also a command function added to help with testing the program.